teach-afp/www/input/lab1.md

   [Applicative/Alternative](http://hackage.haskell.org/package/base-4.3.1.0/docs/Control-Applicative.html).
 Also,
   consider the following:

-* How does `<|>` and `>*>` interact?
+* How do `<|>` and `>*>` interact?
-* How does idle and die interact with your combinators?
+* How do idle and die interact with your combinators?
-* How does forever and times interact with your combinators?
+* How do forever and times interact with your combinators?
-* Can you find any law that is unexpected, unintuitive or undesired, but follows
-* from your operators?
+* Can you find any law that is unexpected, unintuitive or undesired, but follows from your operators?

 <div class="alert alert-info">
 **Question**:Is your program data type a Monoid?
 Under which operations?
 There may